JohanBongailas/Adding-two-numbers---Python/README.md

 # Adding-two-numbers
-This Python project will add two integer numbers together and output the result
+This Python project will add two float numbers together and output the result